saramcel/School_District_Analysis/README.md

   ![New results 3](/Resources/N3.png)

-  -
+  - Removing the 9th graders did not alter Thomas High School's ranking.
+It is still second to Cabera High School and before Griffin High School.
+Top and bottom ranked schools have not changed.

-  ### How does replacing the ninth-grade scores affect math and reading scores by grade
+  ### 4. How does replacing the ninth-grade scores affect math and reading scores by grade

   - Original Analysis: